BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 II – 5) AIRAINDOR – 1985-1992

-The Airaindor foundry opened in Chevreuse in 1985.
-As early as 1981, its founder, sculptor Leonardo Bounatian-Benatov (known as Benatov, 1942-), son of Russian-Armenian painter Leonardo Bounatian-Benatov (1899-1972), relocated the foundry, establishing Airaindor Valsuani in Chevreuse.
-He acquired the "CIRE/C.VALSUANI/PERDUE" stamp at a candle auction, using it either as is or in a slightly enlarged and more square version at the request of clients or to distinguish his works from those of the famous foundry on rue des Plantes.
-In 1989, Benatov was officially recognized, and again on appeal in 1991, in proceedings he initiated against Michel Toselli, owner of the "Valsuani" registered trademark.
-However, in 1997 he lost on appeal to Thierry Valsuani (great-grandson of Attilio Valsuani and himself a founder), who, after Michel Toselli, became owner of the "Attilio Valsuani" mark, which he defended in court, securing the right to use his surname.
+The Airaindor Foundry opened in Chevreuse in 1985.
+As early as 1981, its founder, the sculptor Leonardo Bounatian-Benatov, known as Benatov (1942–), the son of Russian-Armenian painter Leonardo Bounatian-Benatov (1899–1972), relocated the foundry and created Airaindor Valsuani in Chevreuse.
+He acquired the "CIRE/C.VALSUANI/LOST" mark at a candle auction, which he uses either in its original form or in a slightly enlarged and more square version at the client's request or to distinguish his work from the notable foundry on rue des Plantes.
+In 1989 Benatov was legally granted, and then again on appeal in 1991, the ownership of the registered trademark "Valsuani" in a court case he initiated against Michel Toselli, the then owner.
+However, in 1997 he lost a cassation appeal to Thierry Valsuani (great-grandson of Attilio Valsuani and himself a founder), who after Toselli became owner of the "Attilio Valsuani" mark contested in court, defending the right to use the surname.

-Mr. Benatov re-established a company:
+Mr. Benatov recreated a company:

 II – 6) ART BRASS – 1993

-II – 7) Atelier des Arts AIRAINDOR-VALSUANI – operating after 1993
+II – 7) Airaindor-Valsuani Art Workshop – active after 1993

 Address: